MuhammadTarek10/MuhammadTarek10/README.md

 # 💫 About Me:
-A highly skilled and versatile Full Stack Developer with expertise in .NET, React, and Node.js, specializing in building scalable web, mobile, and desktop applicaitons.
-Proficient in implementing Clean Architecture and designing robust APIs for efficient backend development.
-Experienced in Flutter for mobile development and adept at integrating third-party services such as Stripe and Firebase.
-Skilled in database design, including MySQL, SQLite, PostgreSQL, and MongoDB, with a strong focus on performance optimization and secure data management.<br>Excels at translating business requirements into technical solutions and thrives in collaborative, agile environments.
-Passionate about learning new technologies, following best practices, and continuously enhancing development workflows.
+A versatile Full Stack Developer with strong experience in .NET, Node.js (NestJS), React, and Vue.js, focused on building scalable web applications and distributed systems.
+Experienced working within microservices and micro-frontend architectures, contributing to large-scale platforms such as Learning Management Systems (LMS).

+Skilled in designing and consuming robust APIs while following Clean Architecture principles to maintain scalable and maintainable codebases.
+Proficient in backend development, asynchronous systems, and event-driven architectures using tools such as RabbitMQ, Redis, and AWS services.

+Strong background in database design and performance optimization, working with PostgreSQL, MongoDB, MySQL, and SQLite.

+Comfortable working in agile, collaborative environments, translating business requirements into practical technical solutions.
+Passionate about software architecture, best practices, and continuously improving development workflows while exploring new technologies.

 ## 🌐 Socials: